dolittle/Runtime/Documentation/Concepts/overview.md

 ![Example of multi-tenant microservice](/images/concepts/multitenant.png)

-### What Dolittle isn't
+## What Dolittle isn't
 Dolittle is not a traditional backend library nor an event driven message bus like [Kafka](https://kafka.apache.org/).
-Dolittle uses _Event Sourcing_, which means that the state of the system is built from an immutable event store that has all the events ever produced by the application.
+Dolittle uses [Event Sourcing]({{< ref "event_sourcing" >}}), which means that the state of the system is built from an append-only [Event Store]({{< ref "event_store" >}}) that has all the events ever produced by the application.

-Dolittle does not provide a read cache.
+Dolittle does not provide a solution for [read models/cache]({{< ref "event_sourcing#projections" >}}).
 Different situations call for different databases depending on the sort of load and data to be stored.
-The event store only defines how the events are written in the system, it doesn't define how things are read of interpreted.
+The event store only defines how the events are written in the system, it doesn't define how things are read or interpreted.

+Dolittle isn't a CQRS framework, but [it used to be](https://github.com/dolittle/Bifrost).

 ## Technology
 - [Runtime repository](https://github.com/dolittle/runtime)